 The pipes in which data engineers lay help the incoming data conform to a predefined structure.
 This enables business units to use business intelligence tools to ask specific business questions and glean insights from their data.
 Any data that is not needed immediately, will not be included in the data warehouse.
 This is done to improve performance and reduce storage space, which is costly at scale.

 However, as data sources increase and data pipelines become more complex, a business’ data storage process needs to evolve.
 Data warehouses may be insufficient, and managing all that data becomes increasingly difficult for many companies to handle on their own.
 Expertise is expensive and hard to find.
 Instead, many companies opt for tasking the workload to a data scientist who may not have the specialized knowledge and experience needed to take on such a task.

 At Infostrux, we offer data engineering as a service.
 We help data-driven organizations get the most out of their data.

 Snowflake Data Warehouse and Data Lake

-Snowflake Cloud Data Platform brings all your structured and semi-structured data together in a single platform, delivering the best storage and analytical attributes of both a data lake and a data warehouse.
+Snowflake Cloud Data Platform brings all your structured and semi-structured data together in a single platform, delivering the best storage and analytical attributes of a data lake and a data warehouse.